razvan-soare/edit-content/README.md

-A simple exmple to implement content editing into your react projects.
+#A simple exmple to implement content editing into your react projects.

+To start the project:

+- npm install
+- npm run build
+- npm run dev